department-of-veterans-affairs/ascent-jenkins-lib/docs/microservice.md

 # Microservice Pipeline
 This pipeline will build both an executable JAR file using Maven and then a Docker image containing the previously built JAR file.
+The newly built Docker image will be deployed to the CI docker swarm and automated test cases will be executed against the deployed service.
+When test case execution is complete, the test environment is torn down.

 ![Build Process Flow](/docs/images/microservice.png)